legal practice

 Post-mortems are great, where the team talks through a past project to learn how to do things better next time.
 But also consider a pre-mortem: getting the team together at the start to guess what will go wrong and working backwards from there.

-Make sure to balance each member’s role.
+Ensure a balanced distribution of roles among team members.
 Uneven teams are just asking for trouble.
 Some members will start to feel less of a member.
-Some may feel overworked.
+Others may experience an excessive workload.

-Give some thought also to ways you can encourage communication flow generally.
+Additionally, consider strategies to foster effective communication.
 For legal writing in particular, the flow of communication (like editing comments) can range from nonexistent to overwhelming.

 How about things we can do an individual level?